 Once you’re ready to start, do not hurry into jumping to code the task immediately.
 Rather plan it on paper first, play with the visualizer, and build upon better solutions.
-One of the most common methods you have to be aware of to do good in MMs is to use the Simulated Annealign (SA) methauristic.
-It has a very fast evaluation of neighbor states a transition to the neighbor state is relatively fast compared to the other methods and there’s no need to store many different states, a single one is enough.
+One of the most common methods you have to be aware of to do good in MMs is to use the Simulated Annealing (SA) metaheuristic.
+It has a very fast evaluation of neighbour states a transition to the neighbour state is relatively fast compared to the other methods and there’s no need to store many different states, a single one is enough.
 More details on the basics procedure you can find here.

-Topcoder has great marathon match veterans including wleite, daiver19, and walrus71.
-Most of them have full time jobs and compete to learn or stay challenged.
 Wleite (Wladimir Leite) has been a Topcoder member since 2003.
-He has participated in 8 onsite finals, in Marathon and Algorithm tracks and is a computer forensics expert.
+He has participated in 10 onsite finals, in Marathon and Algorithm tracks and is a computer forensics expert.
 He joins the MMs because he keeps learning and sometimes those things turn out to be useful in other applications.
-Time management is also critical when juggling with work and family so he runs the tests in the time he’s away from computer.
+Time management is also critical when juggling with work and family so he runs the tests in the time he’s away from the computer.
 Read more about him here.

 walrus71 (Gődény Balázs) is a marathoner for 10 years and a copilot for sponsored matches.
 He participates in marathons because he likes to keep himself intellectually challenged.
 He is working as a freelance programmer and has great tips on how to deal with clients and estimate projects costs.
 He talks here about how it is to prepare a sponsored contest from start to finish, the responsibilities involved and the amount of effort a copilot should put in.